Shilre-J is relief powder made by MITAMURA and supervised by Ms. Shuko Kishida. Here we show you how she uses Shilre-J.

 1) Draw a rough design using a pencil on a vase

-Add the water based medium little by little to Shilre-J powder and mix well with a palette knife.
-After the paste has a consistency of tooth paste (for each petal or leaf), add medium again slowly and mix until all is smooth or even creamy.
+Add the water based medium (OW-004) little by little to Shilre-J powder and mix well with a palette knife.
+After the paste has a consistency of tooth paste (for each petal or leaf), add medium slowly again and mix until all is smooth or even creamy.
 If you don’t mix completely, your relief painting won’t have a smooth surface later.
-This technique is recommended for soft glaze porcelain; if you have normal porcelain make a test fire first.
+This technique is recommended for soft glaze porcelain; if you have normal porcelain, have a test fire first.

 2) Start drawing the flower in the center